getredash/website/website/_kb/open-source/admin-guide/how-to-upgrade.md

 ```
 ### Docker

-If you're using Docker to run Redash, don't use the upgrade script, but rather update the Docker image you're using.
+If you're using Docker to run Redash, **don't use the upgrade script**.
+Instead you need to:

+1. Update the Docker image you're using.
+2. Apply migrations (if needed).
+To apply migrations you need to invoke the image with `manage db upgrade` as the command.
+The way to do this depends on the way you deploy Redash.

 ## How to upgrade (pre v1.0.0 versions)